bingli8899/BEM780_NGS_tutorials/README.md

 num_threads=$(nproc --all)
 quality_control.sh example/human_data $num_threads /example/human_cleaned
 ```
 The third argument specifies the output directory.
-This above code will generate a $ROOT/example/human_cleaned directory and stores all the results.
-Now, in the output directory $ROOT/example/human_cleaned, there are three output directories. $ROOT/example/human_cleaned contain the cleaned reads trimmed from fastp. $ROOT/example/human_cleaned/fastqc and $ROOT/example/human_cleaned/multiqc stored the results of quality control files.
-Intermediate files from fastp are stored in $ROOT/example/human_cleaned/.
+This above code will generate a $ROOT/example/human_cleaned directory and stores all the results, including the cleaned reads and the statistics from quality control.

+Now, in the output directory $ROOT/example/human_cleaned, there are three output directories. $ROOT/example/human_cleaned/cleaned contain the cleaned reads trimmed from fastp. $ROOT/example/human_cleaned/fastqc and $ROOT/example/human_cleaned/multiqc stored the results of quality control files.

 It is highly recommended to check the *.html results from  $ROOT/human_results/fastqc and $ROOT/human_results/multiqc.
 Details about how to check the results from fastqc and multiqc are attached here: https://hbctraining.github.io/Intro-to-rnaseq-hpc-salmon/lessons/qc_fastqc_assessment.html.